TABLE OF CONTENTS

 1. Dairy-Free Protein smoothies

 Nope, you don't have to make your own.
-We've got you covered with 4 portable protein-packed flavors: Beet & Carrot, Berry Butternut, Sweet Potato Spice, and Pumpkin Spice.
+We've got you covered with 4 portable protein-packed baby smoothies in multiple yummy flavors.

 2. Baked blueberry donuts

 You're probably thinking we're crazy for suggesting donuts.
-But these donuts include adequate protein to balance the carbs, and also contain healthy fats.
-Check out the recipe here.
+But these baked blueberry donuts include adequate protein to balance the carbs, and also contain healthy fats.

 3. Strawberries and cheese

 It can be tough to find nut-free protein snacks for kids.
-But a simple pairing of berries and cheese can be a great satisfying snack for kids that tolerate dairy.
-Cheese sticks make this simple, or use some mini shape cutters on raw grass-fed cheddar to add a little fun.
+But a simple pairing of berries and cheese can be a great, satisfying snack for kids who tolerate dairy.
+Cheese sticks make this simple, or use some mini shape cutters on grass-fed cheddar to add a little fun.

 4. Crackers with almond butter

-Spread almond butter (or any nut or seed butter) on some grain-free crackers (like Hu or Greater Goods) for a quick and easy snack.
-Also pairs well with fruit.
+Spread almond butter (or any nut or seed butter) on some grain-free crackers for a quick and easy snack.
+Also pairs well with fruit or even a few chocolate chips for a sweet touch.

 5. Berry creamsicles

-These creamy pops are a great make-ahead snack to keep in the freezer.
-They're quick, nutritious, and a picky eater favorite!
+These creamsicles are a great make-ahead snack to keep in the freezer.
+They're quick, nutritious, and a picky-eater favorite!

 6. French toast sticks

-Yes, you can make french toast sticks grain-free, low sugar, AND high protein.
-Get the recipe here.
+Yes, you can make pumpkin french toast sticks grain-free, low sugar, AND high protein.

 7. Seasoned nuts and seeds